zubkov-andrei/pg_profile/README.md

 pg_stat_statements.track = 'top'
 pg_stat_statements.save = off
 ```
-You must install and use _pg_profile_ extension as postgres superuser, because only superusers can see all statements in _pg_stat_statements_ view.
+You must install and use _pg_profile_ extension as cluster superuser (for example, _postgres_), because only superusers can see all statements in _pg_stat_statements_ view.
 And user, that will make snapshots must be able to login in any database of your cluster without providing a password.
 Dblink is used for collecting object statistics.
-Peer authentication preferred - make shure your pg_hba allows this.
+Peer authentication preferred - make shure your _pg_hba.conf_ allows this.
 ## Installation
 ### Step 1 Installation of extension files
 There is two ways for installing extension files: